tlswg/tls13-spec/draft-ietf-tls-tls13.md

 request_update
-: Indicates that the recipient of the KeyUpdate should respond with its own KeyUpdate.
+: Indicates whether the recipient of the KeyUpdate should respond with its own KeyUpdate.
 If an implementation receives any other value, it MUST terminate the connection with an "illegal_parameter" alert.
 {:br }

 The KeyUpdate handshake message is used to indicate that the sender is updating its sending cryptographic keys.
-This message can be sent by the server after sending its first flight and the client after sending its second flight.
-Implementations that receive a KeyUpdate message prior to receiving a Finished message as part of the 1-RTT handshake MUST terminate the connection with an "unexpected_message" alert.
+This message can be sent by either peer after it has sent a Finished message.
+Implementations that receive a KeyUpdate message prior to receiving a Finished message
+MUST terminate the connection with an "unexpected_message" alert.
 After sending a KeyUpdate message, the sender SHALL send all its traffic using the next generation of keys, computed as described in